 Disclaimer: The set of conventions described here apply to Ruby applications only.
 This includes Rails apps, Sinatra apps, or other Ruby applications that aren’t deployed in the form of a gem.

 Do Check Your

-.rvmrc) into Version Control
+.ruby-version into Version Control

-.rvmrcfile is an important piece of documentation.
+.ruby-versionfile is an important piece of documentation.

-.rvmrc file.
-This is a mistake.
 For applications, your

 I recently inherited a project that had a test suite with very little coverage and no documentation as to which version of Ruby was required.
 I could tell the project wasn’t on Ruby 1.9 yet, so I guessed at Ruby 1.8.7.
 It wasn’t until much later that I realized Ruby 1.8.6 was actually required.
 For another legacy project that I worked on, we guessed correctly at Ruby 1.8.7, but it wasn’t until we went to deploy and took a look at the production environment that we realized we should have been developing against Ruby Enterprise Edition (REE) instead of MRI.

 Note: When this post was first written, I advocated checking in your

 .rvmrc file, because at the time, that was the only way to specify your ruby